brodjustice/semi_static/README.md

 Some tricks that are used to get the fast performance:

 1. No javascript on most pages, animations via HTML5
-2. Most images converted in sprites
+2. Most images in sprite form
 3. Home page fonts loaded in-line
 4. Home page css loaded in-line
 5. Full page cacheing whenever possible, with full multi-locale support

 = To install

-Assuming you want a clean applicaion to start with semi-static, then first create your rails application:
+Assuming you want to start with a clean applicaion, then first create your rails application:

 Create your new rails application, for example using the postgres DB: